MouadMalhoud/mouadmalhoud/README.md

 I like to try and explore new technologies.
 I don't really have a preference when it comes to frontend or backend...
 Maybe one day I'll make up my mind 😅.

 🎓 GRADUATED mid 2024 with a computer science degree but will most likely stay on the school's path until I get a bachelors degree.
-📚 [DONE] Collège Montmorency ➡ [2024-2026] Bachelor's degree in CS.
+📚 [DONE] Collège Montmorency DEC in computer science ➡ [2024-2026] Bachelor's degree in CS.
 ⚽️ Outside of the tech field, I do like to workout, especially calisthenics.
 I also enjoy watching football and esports.
 🎮 Video games took a big part of my life.
 They indirectly help choose this path of life.
 🌐 I like to follow the news and the cryptocurrency market.